rcordo/pythonfordatascience/README.md

 ### 3. Working with Tuples

-Explore how to convert data from one type to another, allowing for flexibility in your code.
+Perform various operations on lists and tuples, including indexing, slicing, and sorting.

 ### 4. Working with Sets

-Discover how to use expressions and variables to perform operations and store data.

-### 5. Working with Dictionaries

-Learn about string manipulation, operations, indexing, and escape sequences in Python.

-### 6. Manipulating Lists and Tuples

-Perform various operations on lists and tuples, including indexing, slicing, and sorting.

-### 7. Working with Sets

 Explore the world of sets in Python, including set operations and logical operations.

-### 8. Creating and Using Dictionaries
+### 5. Creating and Using Dictionaries

 Learn how to create dictionaries and perform operations on them.

-### 9. Conditional Statements
+### 6. Conditional Statements

 Master the use of conditional statements in Python, including operators and branching.

 ## How to Use This Repository